psi4/psi4/INSTALL.rst

      * Compiling for Mac

        PSI4 has been compiled on OS X 10.7 (Lion) and 10.8 (Mountain Lion).
-       To get the compilers needed, it's easiest to install XCode.
+       To get the compilers needed, it's easiest to install Xcode.
-       However, XCode does not provide a Fortran compiler.
+       However, Xcode does not provide a Fortran compiler.
 Although Fortran compilers are not needed to compile Psi, a broken one can prevent Psi from configuring properly.
 Do not download the latest version of GFortran from the HPC website; this is unlikely to be